Retour des cendres: Exhumation

 The party returned to the Valley of the Tomb at midnight on 14 October, though Joinville remained on board ship since all the operations up until the coffin's arrival at the embarkation point would be carried out by British soldiers rather than French sailors, and so he felt he could not be present at work that he could not direct.
-The French section of the party was led by the Count of Rohan-Chabot and included generals Bertrand and Gourgaud, Emmanuel de Las Cases, the Emperor's old servants, Abbé Coquereau, two choirboys, captains Guyet, Charner and Doret, doctor Guillard (chief surgeon of the Belle-Poule) and a lead-worker, Monsieur Leroux.
-The British section was made up of William Wilde, Colonel Hodson and Mr Scale (members of the island's colonial council), Mr Thomas, Mr Brooke, Colonel Trelawney (the island's artillery commander), naval Lieutenant Littlehales, Captain Alexander (representing Governor Middlemore, who was indisposed, although he eventually arrived accompanied by his son and an aide) and Mr Darling (interior decorator at Longwood during Napoleon's captivity).
+The French section of the party was led by the Count of Rohan-Chabot and included generals Bertrand and Gourgaud, Emmanuel de Las Cases, the Emperor's old servants, Abbé Coquereau, two choirboys, captains Guyet, Charner, and Doret, Dr. Guillard (chief surgeon of the Belle-Poule), and a lead-worker, Monsieur Leroux.
+The British section was made up of William Wilde, Colonel Hodson and Mr Scale (members of the island's colonial council), Mr. Thomas, Mr. Brooke, Colonel Trelawney (the island's artillery commander), Lieutenant Littlehales, Captain Alexander (representing Middlemore, who was indisposed, although he eventually arrived accompanied by his son and an aide), and Mr. Darling (interior decorator at Longwood during Napoleon's captivity).

 By the light of torches, the British soldiers set to work.
 They removed the grille, then the stones that formed a border to the tomb.
 The topsoil had already been removed and the French shared among themselves the flowers that had been growing in it.
 The soldiers then pulled up the three slabs that were closing the pit over.
 Long efforts were needed to break through the masonry enclosing the coffin.
-At 9.30 the last slab was raised and the coffin could be seen.
+At 9:30 the last slab was raised and the coffin could be seen.
 Coquereau took some water from the nearby spring, blessed it and sprinkled it over the coffin, before reciting the psalm De profundis.
 The coffin was raised and transported into a large blue and white striped tent that had been put up the previous day.
 Then they proceeded to open the bier, in complete silence.
 The first coffin, of mahogany, had to be sawn off at both ends to get out the second coffin, made of lead.
-General Middlemore and Lieutenant Touchard then arrived and presented themselves, before the party proceeded to unsolder the lead coffin.
+Middlemore and Touchard then arrived and presented themselves, before the party proceeded to unsolder the lead coffin.
 The coffin inside this, again of mahogany, was remarkably well-preserved.
 Its screws were removed with difficulty.
 It was then possible to open, with infinite care, the final coffin, made of tin.